David O'Donnell (actor-director)

-David John O'Donnell (born in Nelson in 1956) is a theatre director, actor and academic based in Wellington, New Zealand.
-He has been a full professor at Victoria University of Wellington since 2019.
+David John O'Donnell is a New Zealand theatre director, actor, and academic based in Wellington, New Zealand.
+He taught at Victoria University of Wellington from 1999 to 2023, became a full professor in 2020 and was made Emeritus Professor in 2025.

-Education
+Early life and education

 O'Donnell has a diploma in Acting from Toi Whakaari/New Zealand Drama School (1979), where his contemporaries included Lani Tupu and Simon Phillips.
 He is a graduate of both Victoria University of Wellington and the University of Otago, where he was awarded a Postgraduate Diploma in Arts (PGrad Dip) and an MA.
 His 1999 Master's thesis was titled Re-staging history: historiographic drama from New Zealand and Australia.